dact221/dact-site/content/post/delft3d-4-compilation/index.md

    * Intel oneAPI DPC++/C++ Compiler & Intel C++ Compiler Classic
    * Intel Fortran Compiler (Beta) & Intel Fortran Compiler Classic

-The components listed above do not guarantee a minimal installation.
+The components listed above do not guarantee a minimal installation (i.e., some of them may be unnecessary; feel free to test).

 ## Download links